 - in her contribution to the work of the Board of Directors, the Lead Independent Director chairs meetings in the absence of the Chairman and Chief Executive Officer, or when the examination of a subject requires his abstention.
 She is in charge of the assessment and monitoring of the functioning of the Board, the prevention of conflicts of interest, and dialogue with the directors and Committee Chairpersons.

-Since 2016, the Lead Independent Director has organized executive sessions with the independent directors, during which the directors may discuss the Company’s strategic challenges and working practices.
+Since 2016, the Lead Independent Director has organized executive sessions with the directors who do not hold executive or salaried positions on the Board of Directors, during which the directors may discuss the Company’s strategic challenges and working practices.
 The directors are also in regular contact with the members of the management team, including members of the Executive Committee during Board meetings and operational managers during Company site visits.
 Through those interactions between directors and managers, the directors gain a practical understanding of the Company’s activities.